kevinBeee/Airline_tickets_database/README_list_of_files.txt

-        view_airplanes.html: page for staff to see all airplanes in the airline he works for add_airport.html: page for staff to add an airport view_airports.html: page for staff to see all airports view_ratings.html: page for staff to see averaging ratings for flights view_reports.html:
+        view_airplanes.html: page for staff to see all airplanes in the airline he works for add_airport.html: page for staff to add an airport view_airports.html: page for staff to see all airports view_ratings.html: page for staff to see average ratings for flights view_frequent_customer.html: page for staff to see frequent customer all time / over a period of time view_reports.html:
-    view_earned_revenue.html:
+    view_earned_revenue.html: page for staff to see total revenue (all, in the past year, or in the past month)